-Applications will be assessed by a panel including representatives from Tasmania’s Aboriginal Community whose primary interests are the quality of an artist's or cultural practitioner's work, commitment to their practice, ability to interact positively with the community, and understanding how the residency in western Tasmania will be of benefit to the artist.
+Applications will be assessed by a panel of representatives from the Tasmanian Aboriginal Community whose primary interests, when assessing, will be: the quality of an applicant's work; the commitment to their practice; the ability to interact positively with the community; and an understanding of how a residency on the West Coast of lutruwita / Tasmania will be of benefit to the artist.

-Residency artists are supported with:
+Artists are supported with:

-— $2,500 artist fee
+— $2500 artist fee

-— $500 materials budget
+— $500 contribution towards materials

-— In-kind accommodation
+— Self-contained accommodation

 Previous Residency Artists

-Nathan Maynard (TAS) – Playwright
+Nathan Maynard – playwright